Understanding GraphQL Queries and Mutations in Laravel

 When these errors occur, we need to catch and handle them appropriately, so that we can return useful error messages to our clients.

-Catching and handling errors in Laravel GraphQL
+Catching and Handling Errors in Laravel GraphQL

 In Laravel, we can catch and handle exceptions using the try/catch block in our controller or resolver methods.